damien-jomedia/Front_End_Best_Practice/README.md

 <p>UI/UX is another process that requires colaboration with a designer, here are some general rules to follow during integration:<p>
 <ul>
   <li>
-    responsive interactions:
+    Responsive interactions:
-    <p>Show appropriate response to a user interaction, a button click, if it triggers an async process should show a loader, or processing message to the user.
+    <p>Show appropriate response to a user interaction.
+For example: a button click, if it triggers an async process should show a loader, or processing message to the user.
 If the process fails show appropriate error message.
 Don't leave the user hanging.</p>
   </li>
   <li>Forms:
   <p>User interaction with form feilds should be validated, provide error messages for inputs filled out with invalid info.</p>